 7. Abusers expect rapid commitment.
 Many abusers know you for less than 6 months and want a commitment from you.
 "Love at first sight," and you're the only person I've ever loved," are common.
 The abuser needs someone desperately and will pressure for a quick commitment.

-Instead of negotiation & fairness, accepting change and compromise, the abuser uses threats & coercion.
+Instead of negotiation & fairness, accepting change and compromise, the abusive person uses threats, coercion, control and violence.

 Instead of a non-threatening behavior, talking so you feel safe and comfortable expressing yourself, the abuser uses intimidation, making you feel afraid, may smash things, abuse pets or anything you care about.